-In addition to coaching three NESCAC Offensive Players of the Year, three Defensive Players of the Year, and countless All-Conference selections, Mills has mentored some of the country’s finest student-athletes and citizens.
-Most notable is former defensive back Paul Whiting ’04, who in 2003 was the first-ever non-Division I winner of the CSTV National Student-Athlete of the Week honor.
+In addition to coaching countless All-NESCAC and ECAC All-Star selections, Mills has coached some of the country’s finest student-athletes and citizens.
+Most notably is former defensive back Paul Whiting ’04, who in 2003 was the first ever non-Division I winner of the CSTV National Student-Athlete of the Week honor.
+In 2002 he was given the DeOrmand “Tuss” McLaughry Award as an outstanding scholar-athlete in Western Massachusetts.
 Whiting was also named the 2004 Woody Hayes National Scholar-Athlete of the Year for displaying excellence in academics, athletics and community service.

 Although Mills focuses on the development of his student-athletes more than he does statistics and records, the numbers cannot be overlooked.
 Under his tutelage as a defensive coordinator, the 1996 Lord Jeffs led the nation in scoring defense, allowing a miniscule 8.4 points per game.
-In 2001 Amherst tied a 21-year old NCAA record by not allowing a single passing touchdown, and two years later the Jeffs tied a conference record with four shutout victories.
-In 2009, Mills' squad led Division III in rushing defense (50.9 ypg) and finished third in scoring defense (10.4 ppg).
+The following year, Mills engineered shutouts in three of Amherst’s first four outings.
+In 2000, Mills’ squad finished fifth in the nation in scoring defense (8.8 pts/gm.) with a trio of shutouts to its credit.
+Three more shutouts came in 2001, as Amherst tied a 21-year old NCAA record by not allowing a single passing touchdown.
+Two years later Amherst tied a conference record with four shutout victories.
+In 2009, the Lord Jeffs led Division III in rushing defense (50.9 ypg) and finished third in scoring defense (10.4 ppg).